Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Sometimes, being the biggest dude ever had its upsides.

 It didn’t always seem that way.
 Sure, being basically the best physical specimen humanity had ever produced in *literally* every category worth measuring was a huge ego boost.
-Adam would have been lying to himself if he’d pretended at modesty there...But it all came with a price.
+Adam would have been lying to himself if he’d pretended at modesty there...
+But it all came with a price.

 Prices like travel, as Rebar and Starfall had discovered when they tried to fly home two years prior only to learn that they were already far too heavy for safety’s sake.
 And while both men were easily among the strongest and most athletic people *ever,* and out-massed any power athlete competing, they just weren’t in the same league as the Beef Brothers.